For some investors, natural gas investment remains an exciting frontier. Read on for an in-depth look at why natural gas investing can be compelling.

 Of course, any number of factors could cause the natural gas sector outlook to change.
 A key part of the picture that investors will want to be aware of is US President Donald Trump’s pledge to make energy a central part of his agenda, evidenced by the tariffs and levies he has instituted.

-All of that uncertainty may be daunting, but investors interested in the potential of natural gas investment should not necessarily be discouraged.
+All of that uncertainty may be daunting, but an investor interested in the potential of natural gas investment should not necessarily be discouraged.
 After all, while prices for the fuel can reach incredible lows, they can also climb to incredible highs, which no doubt affects companies in the sector.

 Natural gas investing: ETFs, futures and stocks

-Investors who make the decision to invest in natural gas have plenty of ways to gain exposure to the fuel.
-Exchange-traded funds (ETFs) are one possibility, and buying futures and options contracts and investing in natural gas companies are others.
+Investors who make the decision to invest in natural gas as a commodity have plenty of ways to gain exposure to the fuel.
+Exchange-traded funds (ETFs) are one possibility, as are buying a futures contract or investing in natural gas stocks.

-According to CommodityHQ, the most popular natural gas ETFs include the United States Natural Gas Fund (ARCA:UNG) and the First Trust ISE Revere Natural Gas ETF (ARCA:FCG).
-It is worth noting that some ETFs offer exposure to both the oil and gas markets simultaneously.
+According to CommodityHQ, the most popular natural gas ETFs include the United States Natural Gas Fund (ARCA:UNG) and the ProShares Ultra Bloomberg Natural Gas ETF (ARCA:BOIL).
+It is worth noting that some ETF investments offer exposure to both the oil and gas markets simultaneously.

 Investors considering investing in natural gas futures should be aware that these contracts are very liquid, and extremely active throughout the week.
 Trading in natural gas futures is generally heaviest on Thursdays, when the US Department of Energy releases its weekly natural gas storage report.